Posts about STEAM

 Why Critical Thinking is a Skill of the Future

-An occasional field trip is a must-have in any learning environment.
-For students, it’s a nice break in routine and an adventure that helps them discover new things.
+For students, an occasional field trip is a nice break in routine and an adventure that helps them discover new things.

 If you ask your students to draw a picture of a mathematician or a scientist, there’s a good chance they’ll draw a man rather than a woman.